shader-slang/slang-binaries/lua-modules/README.md

     }
 }
 ```

+Note as it stands json parsing

+* Does not allow trailing ,
+* Does not allow comments /**/ or //
+* Only reports a parsing error as a byte offset

 This format may change in the future to provide more more nuanced information about packages.
 Putting the submodules into the json, allows for overridding a dependency to a specific path.